 In-Country Applications (Within the UK)

-If you are applying to extend or switch to a student visa from within the UK, a UKVI caseworker may flag your application for interview if they detect gaps or inconsistencies.
+If you are applying to extend or switch to a Student visa from within the UK, a UKVI caseworker may flag your application for interview if they detect gaps or inconsistencies.
 The interview is authorised by a senior official, scheduled by the administration team, and you will be notified by email or letter.
 After the interview, if concerns remain, your case may be escalated to a senior officer who can consider refusal.

 Overseas Applications (Outside the UK)